 New Holland Credit, as servicer, may at any time appoint a subservicer to perform all or any portion of its obligations as servicer.
 The appointment of any subservicer is subject to satisfaction of the Rating Agency Condition with respect to the notes.
-The servicer will remain obligated and be liable to the trust, trustee, indenture trustee and noteholders for the servicing and administering of the receivables in accordance with the sale and servicing agreement without diminution of those obligations as if the servicer itself were servicing and administering the receivables.
+The servicer will remain obligated and be liable to the trust, trustee, indenture trustee and noteholders for the servicing and administering of the receivables in accordance with the sale and servicing agreement without diminution of those obligations and liabilities by virtue of the appointment of any subservicer and to the same extent and under the same terms and conditions as if the servicer itself were servicing and administering the receivables.
 The fees and expenses of each subservicer will be paid by the servicer and will be paid in amounts as agreed between the servicer and its subservicer from time to time and none of the trust, trustee, indenture trustee, certificateholders or noteholders will have any responsibility therefor.